FAFSA SIMPLIFICATION - APPLY NOW!

 • Consent: each contributor will need to provide their consent (permission) to their Federal Tax Information (FTI) being used on the FAFSA.
 If any contributor to the FAFSA form does not provide consent, submission of the form will still be allowed.
 However, a Student Aid Index (SAI) will not be calculated.

-• FTI (Federal Tax Information): All FTI transferred will be encrypted to the applicant but made available to the institutions.
+• FTI (Federal Tax Information): All FTI transferred will be hidden from the applicant and any contributor(s) but made available to the institutions listed on the student's FAFSA.

 • FADDX (Financial Aid Direct Data Exchange): The new name for bringing over applicant/parent information from the IRS.
 Forget: IRS DRT.